arXiv/arxiv-submission-ui/README.md

 5. Click "Copy permissions from existing user", select radio button for "arxiv-ecr-test", Click on the bottom "Next: tags"
 6. Click on bottom "next: review", click on bottom "create user", Click "Download.csv"

 7. Install awscli, on linux you can do "pip install awscli" or "pipenv install awscli" or look up how to do this on your OS.
+[Instructions for CLI install from AWS](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)

-8. On the command line run `aws configure` and enter the AWS access key ID, AWS secret access key and region when prompted.
+8. On the command line run `aws configure` and enter the AWS access key ID, AWS secret access key and us-east-1 for region when prompted.
+Format can be 'json' 'text' or 'table' and is your preference.

 To test if you have access to ECR run:
-`aws ecr list-images --repository-name arxiv`
-You should get a response of no error and a list of docker images.
+`aws ecr list-images --repository-name arxiv/converter` You should get a response of no error and a list of docker images.

 ### Quick start commands